amrutprabhu/amrutprabhu.github.io/data/blog/2020/apache-airflow-2-0-practical-jump-start.md

 ![DAG Tasks](/static/images/2021/airflow/airflow-dag-tasks.png)

-The `PythonOperator` is a simple operator, that takes the `task_id` and a python callable function.
+The `PythonOperator` is a simple operator, that takes the `task_id` and a Python callable function.
 Let’s look at the function.

 ```python
 def _processing_user(ti):